Freedom of speech by country: South Africa

-In 2005, the South African Constitutional Court set an international precedent in the case of Laugh It Off Promotions CC v South African Breweries International when it found that the small culture jamming company Laugh-it-Off's right to freedom of expression outweighs the protection of trademark of the world's second largest brewery.
+In 2005, the South African Constitutional Court set an international precedent in the case of Laugh It Off Promotions v South African Breweries when it found that the small culture jamming company Laugh-it-Off's right to freedom of expression outweighs the protection of trademark of the world's second largest brewery.
 Currently, the South African National Assembly is considering passing a bill aimed at reducing hate speech and hate crimes.

 South Sudan

 Sudan

 Blasphemy against religion is illegal in Sudan under Blasphemy laws.

 Tunisia

 Freedom of speech is a controversial issue and a subject of uncertainty in Tunisia.
 Artists, journalists, and citizens face harassment when they try to express their ideas freely.
 There is also a lack of experience and traditions with free speech on the part of Tunisian justice and judges following the Tunisian revolution.

 On 13 June 2013 Tunisian Rapper, Alaa Yacoubi (aka "Weld El 15"), was imprisoned and given a two-year jail sentence because his song "El boulisia Kleb" ("Cops Are Dogs") was considered an incitement to violence and hatred.
 The court judgement was the subject of an appeal and the decision was announced for 2 July 2013, while Alaa Yaacoubi remained in prison.